skribeworks

 A meeting between the Australian Prime Minister, Queensland Premier, and the Northern Territory Chief Minister.

 As usual for this time of year, there is a lot of discussion about changing the date for Australia Day.
 There are many reasons for doing so (which I won’t entertain here), but no clear alternative date.
 Here is a sketch I recently posted to Mastodon about the issues of choosing 9th May as Australia Day.
+It’s just a bit of fun.
+Cast:

 Terry Bisson, 2009

 I did not know Terry Bisson.
-If fact, I barely recognised his name when I saw John Scalzi’s post about his passing.
+In fact, I barely recognised his name when I saw John Scalzi’s post about his passing.
 On a whim, I did a little research.
 I’m glad I did.
 I may not have remembered his name, but I loved his work.

 A bee within a pink, orchid blood.

+Of course I was distrustful.
+Even moreso once I actually saw the place.
 I checked the message, written on a slip of grimy paper.
 The purple ink smudged.
 The address was right.
 Yet all I saw was an alley beside an old bombed-out department store.
+I knew the store.
+I was glad to see it destroyed.
+My mother used to drag me through it for hours when I was little. […]

 A prince with dark hair, dark eyes and a beard in gold armour.